 In April 2014 protestors organized by the World Development Movement (WDM) – an independent association of campaign groups across the UK – targeted the annual general meeting of Barclay’s Bank in London, challenging the bank’s significant involvement in financing the coal industry and the practice of ‘mountain-top-removal’ (MTR).

 In March 2015 Barclay’s Bank issued a policy paper announcing that it would exit MTR financing within a reasonable timeframe.

-For the coal industry this recent development has already triggered severe consequences: in August 2015 Alpha Natural Resources went into bankruptcy and in March 2016 coal producer Peabody Energy skipped an interest payment, warning investors it faces potential bankruptcy.
+For the coal industry this development has already triggered severe consequences: in August 2015 Alpha Natural Resources went into bankruptcy and in March 2016 coal producer Peabody Energy skipped an interest payment, warning investors it faced potential bankruptcy.

-The development in the US coal industry is a warning example that CSR-ESG risks can turn from 'only' reputational risks into tangible credit risks in very short timeframes.
+The development in the US coal industry is a warning example that ESG-CSR risks can turn from 'only' reputational risks into tangible credit risks in very short timeframes.